Round Guide Rails VS Square Guide Rails for CNC Routers

 Before the advent of Square guide rails, Round guide rails were expected to satisfy every linear motion-control situation.
 And for many years, they did so admirably.
 But as CNC router tool users demanded closer tolerances for certain jobs, CNC router makers favored the classical method of milling and scraping ways.
 Round guide rails were used for peripheral equipment when they couldn't meet tolerance requirements.

 This didn't make Round guide rails less valuable or obsolete.
 Their benefits continue to outweigh their drawbacks.
 Round guide rails are generally less expensive than Square guide rails, but that should not be the primary criterion for any application.
-A square rail can actually fail where a round rail can work smoothly and flawlessly.
+A square rail can actually fail whereas a round rail can work smoothly and flawlessly.
 For example, Round guide rails are more forgiving of misalignment, poor parallelism, and moment loads in most CNC machines and allow more variation in rail height than square-rail systems.
 Still, they can hold a travel straightness of 0.01-in. for 10 ft.
 Also, the small rolling element tends to make the round-rail motion smoother.

 Square Guide Rails (Profile Guide Rails)